pulp-platform/pulp_cluster/README.md

    RISCV GCC toolchain](https://github.com/pulp-platform/pulp-riscv-gcc) to use a pre-built release.
 (At IIS, this is set up by the env script in step 4.)

-2. We need RV64 toolchain to compile DPI libraries.
-To this purpose, export the RV64 toolchain to a `RISCV` env variable and also export your questa installation path to a `QUESTASIM_HOME` env variable.
-Please refer to [RISC-V GNU toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain/) to use a pre-built RV64 toolchain release.

-3. Compile the hw:
+2. Compile the hw:
    ```
    make checkout
    make scripts/compile.tcl
    make build
    ```

-4. Download the sw stack and bare-metal tests:
+3. Download the sw stack and bare-metal tests:
 	```
 	make pulp-runtime
 	make regression_tests
 	```

-5. Source the environment:
+4. Source the environment:
    ```
    source env/env.sh
    ```

-6. Run the tests.
+5. Run the tests.
 Choose any test among the `parallel_bare_tests` and the `mchan_tests`, move into the related folder and do:

    ```